wgroeneveld/brainbaking/content/post/learning-yourself-to-draw.md

 9. collage/scrapbooking
 10. mixed media

 Price is 390 EUR.
-As it's only once a week, it creates the perfect opportunity for me to practice drawing "stuff" between the lessons and to experiment a bith with the different mediums.
+As it's only once a week, it creates the perfect opportunity for me to practice drawing "stuff" between the lessons and to experiment a bit with the different mediums.

+These are some christmas-themed cards I made with cheap pastels during the third lesson:

+<a data-pin-do="embedPin" href="https://www.pinterest.com/pin/308707749442493529/"></a>
+<a data-pin-do="embedPin" href="https://www.pinterest.com/pin/308707749442493506/"></a>
+<a data-pin-do="embedPin" href="https://www.pinterest.com/pin/308707749442493510/"></a>

+It starts out very simple, as you can see.
+I'm still having difficulties buying the right equipment.
+The pastels used above are very hard and grainy, and don't contain a lot of pigment.
+That is clearly visible in the gameboy one on the far left: the brown paper shouldn't be that visible.
+Small steps, small steps...

+### But I suck at drawing!

+So do I.

+Each week (this sounds like a promise I'll have to make to myself) I'll post a new blog post summarizing what I've learned about drawing, art ant painting.
+Hopefully, after 52 posts, others who are thinking about making the step won't be that intimidated as I am right now.
+I've already felt that looking too much at work of others (in Pinterest for example) completely demotivates me.
+You'll always find someone who completely outperforms you.
+It's not about their work, it's about your own, and **the progress you make**, however small that might be.
+If it's going forward, it's going forward.
+There is no hardwired limit on where to go to.
+Let's just keep on trying, failing, getting up and trying again!
+It looks like 2017 is going to be an interesting year for me.